doorfortyfour/TileWorldCreator/docs/Modifiers.md

 > Combining multiple select modifiers can help extract very specific parts of your map.

 #### Select by rules
-You can add multiple rules for each selection type to filter the tiles you really want.
-Rules are defining how neighbouring tiles should be located for the selected tile.
+When using the rule type you can define multiple "neighbour" rules.
+This means that the selection modifier checks for each tile if the rule applies to it this tile.

 **Example**
+So for example if you set a rule like this:

-Let's assume we only want to select the top tiles of a map.
+This means, only select the tiles which have a neighbour on the left, right, bottom-left, bottom-right and bottom-center.
+The selection would look like this:

 ## Smooth